 a.
-The district requests such a hearing to obtain an order of an impartial Hearing officer placing a student with a disability in an IAES where school personnel maintain that it is dangerous for the student to be in his or her current educational placement, or during the tendency of due process hearings where school personnel maintain that it is dangerous for the student to be in his or her current educational placement, and the student to be in his or her current educational placement.
+The district requests such a hearing to obtain an order of an impartial Hearing officer placing a student with a disability in an IAES where school personnel maintain that it is dangerous for the student to be in his or her current educational placement, or during the tendency of due process hearings where school personnel maintain that it is dangerous for the student to be in his or her current educational placement during such proceedings.